 Aspire is a national charity that provides help to people who have been paralysed by a spinal cord injury.
-Through their projects and programmes they are able to offer support to the 40,000 people in the UK who have suffered a spinal cord injury and support them to lead independent lives.
+Through their projects and programmes they are able to offer support to over 40,000 people in the UK who have suffered a spinal cord injury and support them to lead independent lives.

 The Aspire leisure centre provides training and rehabilitation facilities that have been made fully accessible to users with mobility, hearing or visual impairments.In line with the charity’s vision of promoting integration between disabled and non-disabled users, the centre is fully open to both.